 This number one hit called "Need You Tonight" by INXS also doesn't have that much rhyming outside of the first verse and a few other sections.

-Here's another song by Alanis Morissette called "Hand In My Pocket" which also barely rhymes.
+Here's a song by Alanis Morissette called "Hand In My Pocket" which also barely rhymes.
 Actually, many of Alanis Morissette's songs purposely don't rhyme and focus on the lyrical message.
+I applaud her for going against the grain!